filau/cmake-listings/README.md

 # CMake support for Listings

-This is an extension to the [LaTeX package `Listings`](https://ctan.org/pkg/listings), that implements support for the CMake language.
+This is an extension to the [LaTeX package `Listings`](https://ctan.org/pkg/listings), that implements syntax highlighting for the CMake language.

 To use it, simply `\usepackage{cmake-listings}` in your LaTeX file, along with your usual `listings` environment, making sure that [`cmake-listings.sty`](./cmake-listings.sty) is reachable either in your LaTeX path or in your working directory.

+The keywords to highlight have been selected based on the syntax highlighting capabilities of [vscode-cmake-tools](https://github.com/microsoft/vscode-cmake-tools).

 ## Bare minimum working example